Hydrogen Storage Technology

 - For stationary applications, hydrogen is stored in pressure vessels around 40 bar

-- For mobile applications, hydrogen is stored in pressure vessels over 300 bar
+- For mobile applications, hydrogen is stored in high pressure vessels at 350 bars or 700 bars.

 Compressing hydrogen consumes large amounts of energy.
 GKN challenged our engineers to find a more efficient solution.
 They developed a new metal alloy powder from hydrides.
 By compacting the alloy powder into a high-density pellet, we created an efficient solid-state storage material for hydrogen gas.